klepas/klepas.org/_posts/2008-08-03-lugradio-live-and-silverback.markdown

 title: LugRadio Live and Silverback
 ---
 <h3>LugRadio Live</h3>
-<p class="note"><a href="http://lugradio.org/" titled="LugRadio website">LugRadio</a> was the premier open source/free software podcast featuring the Internet&rsquo;s Jono Bacon, famous web developer Stuart &lsquo;Aq&rsquo; Langridge, and sysadmins Adam Sweet and Chris Proctor.
+<p class="note"><a href="http://lugradio.org/" title="LugRadio website">LugRadio</a> was the premier open source/free software podcast featuring the Internet&rsquo;s Jono Bacon, famous web developer Stuart &lsquo;Aq&rsquo; Langridge, and sysadmins Adam Sweet and Chris Proctor.
 The second season ended with a weekend live recording and conference, &lsquo;LugRadio Live&rsquo;, in Wolverhampton,  <acronym title="United Kingdom">UK</acronym>.</p>

 Following the initial announcement that LugRadio were to conclude their show at the end of season five (to the dismay of the many listeners including myself), this year's LugRadio Live (<acronym title="LugRadio Live">LRL</acronym>) in the <acronym title="United Kingdom">UK</acronym> was to be the last ever given the podcast had come to an end.
 It was therefore a must attend.